canalplus/rx-player/doc/api/Player_States.md

 ### The BUFFERING state

 The player is paused because it needs to build buffer.

-TThe player cannot play the content despite having enough data, due to an unknown reason.

 The player will not play until it gets out of this state.